Behavioral Health Program - Secured Unit

 What is iRecovery?

-The iRecovery Program is designed to treat active addiction and teach sober recovery skills with the goal of long-term sobriety and recovery. iRecovery utilizes a groundbreaking holistic approach, in which sub acute medical and psychosocial needs are met.
-Our Program includes intensive group and individual therapy, administered by Recovery Specialists.
+The iRecovery Program is designed to utilize clinical proficiency and a variety of external and third party partnerships to treat active addiction and teach sober recovery skills with the goal of long-term sobriety and recovery. iRecovery utilizes a groundbreaking holistic approach, in which sub acute medical and psychosocial needs are met.
+Our Program includes intensive group and individual therapy, administered by contracted Recovery Specialists.
 Also, in collaboration with various local groups, our Program offers community support and assistance with re-integration upon discharge.

 How does iRecovery work?

 iRecovery is a clinical program that includes care by nursing, social work and physician staff that are well versed in the care of patients with substance use disorder.
 We have contracted with a third party partner to provide several integrated weekly group therapy sessions and weekly private sessions within the care center.
 Group therapy is the modality of choice when treating Substance Use Disorders.
 Two distinct models are used by our partners: Psycho-Educational groups and Process groups, both led by specially trained partner clinicians such as Licensed Practical Counselors, Licensed Drug and Alcohol Counselors, Licensed Clinical Social Workers and others.